-The $2.4M Ujima (Collective Work and Responsibility) Girls in a Robotics Leadership (GIRL) Project aims to address the significant challenges of inclusion and equity for Black/African American middle school and high school girls in STEM education.
-More than 2,000 Black female leaders will be nurtured through this project.
-The Ujima GIRL project uses hands-on coding and robotics as an engaging and fun vehicle for increasing positive attitudes toward STEM, and developing leadership skills for Black girls in middle school and high school through peer-mentoring with Black college female students.
-Each cohort of participants starts in a one-week summer camp, divided into two levels: Ujima GIRL Camp for middle school students and Ujima GIRL+ Camp for high school students.
-The camps emphasize peer-mentoring by providing opportunities for Black female high school (Assistant Coaches) and Black college students (Coaches) to serve as counselors and mentors to camp participants.
-Additionally, engineers, scientists, and executives from STEM industries will serve as mentors and share their experiences to broaden participants’ STEM career aspirations.
+The $2.4M Ujima Girls in a Robotics Leadership (GIRL) Project, funded by the NSF, aims to address the significant challenges of inclusion and equity for Black/African American middle school and high school girls in STEM education.
+The project uses hands-on coding and robotics as an engaging and fun vehicle for increasing positive attitudes toward STEM and developing leadership skills through peer mentoring with female college students.
+Each cohort of participants starts in a one-week camp, divided into two levels: Ujima GIRL Camp for middle school students and Ujima GIRL+ Camp for high school students.
 After participating in an Ujima GIRL Camp, campers will have support to organize Ujima GIRL Clubs in their schools to inspire peers and girls in feeder elementary schools, further expanding peer-mentoring and STEM engagement.
-Ujima GIRL/GIRL+ Camps create a self-sustaining mentoring pipeline, as camp participants can return as counselors and mentors.
-The project is a three-year collaborative effort between the UC Davis C-STEM Center, the Umoja Community Education Foundation and its affiliated California community colleges, industry partners, and county offices of education and school districts in California with a large number of Black students.

 Ujima is a Swahili word meaning “collective work and responsibility”; it is one of seven Nguzu Saba principles of African heritage, which guide many African American/Black cultural spaces.
 Ujima emphasizes the importance of collective community-building, maintenance, and problem-solving.
 Therefore, Ujima is a culturally-relevant principle that provides meaningful guidance about how Black girls and women might engage in STEM: collectively, and in the interest of solving problems that are especially relevant to their communities.

-If you are interested in partnering with the C-STEM Center, sponsor the project, or you have any questions, please contact us.
+If you are interested in partnering with the C-STEM Center, sponsor of the project, or you have any questions, please